Developer Tools

 By Emmanuel Nyoni ยท 9 min read ยท Updated April 2026

-JSON (JavaScript Object Notation) is the universal language of data exchange on the internet.
-Whether you're building an app, working with a REST API, configuring a web service, or debugging a payment gateway, you will encounter JSON daily.
+JSON is the format that most APIs, config files, and web services use to exchange data.
+If you're building anything that talks to an API, you're dealing with JSON constantly.
 This guide explains what JSON is, how it works, what errors look like, and how to format and validate it instantly for free.

 JSON is built on two structures: